dlccyes/CollegeNotes/OtherNotes/Programming/shell.md

 ```

 ## disk
+- usage and available space of all partitions
+	- `df -h`
 - size of all top level directories
 	- `du -sh *`
 	- `du -sh * | sort -rh`